![]() |

 Professor Reza Baraheni

-Iranian novelist and poet, a former president of PEN Canada and retired professor of Comparative Literature, University of Toronto, Canada
+Iranian novelist and poet, former president of PEN Canada, and retired professor of Comparative Literature, University of Toronto, Canada

 Professor Younes P. Benab

-Professor of Political Sciences at Strayer University, Washington, D.C.
+Professor of Political Science, Strayer University, Washington, D.C.

 Ahmad Geybi